-Until further notice all highway permits will be conducted electronically by email or U.S. mail.
+Until further notice, all highway permits will be conducted electronically through our e-Permitting Site.

 *For questions concerning permits please contact Curt Anderson at 952-496-8487 or Kim Cave at 952-496-8029.

 *For all other questions please call 952-496-8346 or email email@example.com.

 The objective is accomplished through a permit process that controls installation of utilities and other physical changes within County rights-of-way and a transportation permit system that regulates oversized loads.

 Prior to obtaining an approved utility permit, the applicant and contractor must be registered with the County.
 Please allow 24 hours for moving permit processing and up to two weeks for all other permits to be processed.

 - Permit Type Definitions

 You must submit a Registration Form online HERE with Scott County Transportation Services prior to applying for a permit.